 Primary Care Networks form a key building block of the NHS long-term plan.
-Bringing general PCNs together to work at scale has been a policy priority for some years for a range of reasons, including improving the ability of PCNs to recruit and retain staff; to manage financial and estates pressures; to provide a wider range of services to patients and to more easily integrate with the wider health and care system.
+Bringing general practices together to work at scale has been a policy priority for some years for a range of reasons, including improving the ability of practices to recruit and retain staff; to manage financial and estates pressures; to provide a wider range of services to patients and to more easily integrate with the wider health and care system.

-This means the PCN may share your information within the PCN to provide you with your care and treatment.
+This means the practice may share your information with other practices within the PCN to provide you with your care and treatment.